SDGforskning/sdg-strings/SDG12_query_action_WoS.md

               )
         )
         OR "cleaner production"
-        OR "ecolabelling" OR "ecolabel$" OR "eco labelling" OR "eco label$" OR "environmental label$" OR
+        OR "ecolabelling" OR "ecolabel$" OR "eco-labelling" OR "eco-label$" OR "environmental label$" OR
           (
-            ("footprint" OR "lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle") NEAR/3 ("product$" OR "service$" OR "material$" OR "analys*" OR "analy?e" OR "assessment$" OR "assess" OR "assessed")
+            ("footprint" OR "lifecycle$" OR "life-cycle$" OR "cradle to cradle" OR "cradle-to-cradle") NEAR/3 ("product$" OR "service$" OR "material$" OR "analys*" OR "analy?e" OR "assessment$" OR "assess" OR "assessed")
           )
         OR "ecobuildin$" OR "eco-building*"